 Hiring has always been a delicate balance.
 Adding one wrong person can upend the culture and internal work ethic you’ve labored to create.
 Since there aren’t yet simulators to test out new attorneys prior to hiring them, a temp-to-hire approach is a great way to try before you buy, especially when you work with the right temporary legal staffing partner.

-At Assigned Counsel, our recruiters are former attorneys, and are able to knowledgably vet candidates from our own first-hand experience.
+At Assigned Counsel, our recruiters are attorneys, and are able to knowledgeably vet candidates from our own first-hand experience.
 We conduct bar checks, law school checks, good standing checks, reference checks, and background checks for our placements.
-With 28 years of experience, we know how to spot qualified attorneys and more importantly, candidates who align with our clients.
+With 29 years of experience, we know how to spot qualified attorneys and as importantly, candidates who align with our clients.

 If you don’t want these temporary attorneys to get away, hire them.
 If at the end of the arrangement they’ve done their job adequately, thank them for their hard work when they leave at the end of the engagement.
 Either way allows your law department to manage your workforce through unpredictable times – while keeping your costs under control.